AgalmicVentures/PyTestStub/README.md

 	optional arguments:
-	  -h, --help            show this help message and exit -m TEST_MODULE, --test-module TEST_MODULE
+	  -h, --help            show this help message and exit -F FOOTER, --footer FOOTER
+	                        File to use as a footer.
+	  -H HEADER, --header HEADER
+	                        File to use as a header.
+	  -f, --force           Force files to be generated, even if they already exist.
+	  -m TEST_MODULE, --test-module TEST_MODULE
 	                        The path of the test module to generate.
 	  -p TEST_PREFIX, --test-prefix TEST_PREFIX
 	                        The prefix for test files.
 	  -t TAB_WIDTH, --tab-width TAB_WIDTH
 	                        The width of a tab in spaces (default actual tabs).

+Output is simple and human readable:

 	> ~/path/to/PyTestStub/GenerateUnitTests.py PyTestStub
 	No classes or functions in PyTestStub/__init__.py